Beloved Wolfson Campus Photography Professor Dies At 71

 “He had a way of piercing through the veneer of the world and looking deeper [into] what the world was like, and it came out so clearly in his photography,” said longtime friend and Books & Books owner Mitchell Kaplan, who frequently featured Tamargo’s work in the bookstore since its launch in the 1980s.

-Tamargo’s work is also featured at the George Eastman House Museum of Photography and Film, Lehigh University Art Gallery’s Latin American collection, Southeastern Museum of Photography and the Museum of Art and Design.
+Tamargo’s work has been featured at the George Eastman House Museum of Photography and Film, Lehigh University Art Gallery’s Latin American collection, Southeastern Museum of Photography and the Museum of Art and Design.

 Changing Lenses